temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="java">

-Create a custom implementation of a [`PayloadConverter`](https://www.javadoc.io/static/io.temporal/temporal-sdk/1.18.1/io/temporal/common/converter/PayloadConverter.html) interface and use the `withPayloadConverterOverrides` method to implement the custom object conversion with the `DefaultDataConverter`.
+Create a custom implementation of a [PayloadConverter](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/PayloadConverter.html) interface and use the `withPayloadConverterOverrides` method to implement the custom object conversion with `DefaultDataConverter`.

-The `PayloadConverter` serializes and deserializes method parameters that need to be sent over the wire.
+`PayloadConverter` serializes and deserializes method parameters that need to be sent over the wire.
-You can create a custom implementation of the `PayloadConverter` for custom formats, as shown in the following example:
+You can create a custom implementation of `PayloadConverter` for custom formats, as shown in the following example:

 ```java
 /** Payload Converter specific to your custom object */